 PostColonial Survival Kit

-A group exhibition featuring visual artists Kimberley Arteche, Wilfred Galila, Caroline Garcia, and Talaandig artists, Balugto Necosia Jr. and Salima Saway Agra-an, POSTCOLONIAL SURVIVAL KIT addresses the ways Pilipinxs have coped, survived, and adapted to the diasporic life that includes the challenges of racism, marginalization, and the ways that colonization has affected the interpersonal, the familial, and intra-communal relationships.
-Through sculpture, installation, and media art, POSTCOLONIAL SURVIVAL KIT explores these adaptations and nuances within the diaspora.
+A group exhibition featuring visual artists Kimberley Arteche (US), Wilfred Galila (US/Philippines), Caroline Garcia (Australia), and Talaandig artists, Marcelino Necosia Jr. and Salima S. Agra-an (Philippines), PostColonial Survival Kit addresses the ways Pilipinxs have coped, survived, and adapted to the diasporic life that includes the challenges of racism, marginalization, and the ways that colonization has affected the interpersonal, the familial, and intra-communal relationships.
+Through sculpture, installation, and media art, PostColonial Survival Kit explores these adaptations and nuances within the diaspora.

 Marcelino ‘Balugto’ Necosia, Jr. is a multi-talented visual artist, musician, and instrument-maker, who grew up in the foothills of Mt Kitanglad fully immersed on his Talaandig culture.
 His strong influence would come from the gentle mentoring of his uncle, Datu Rogelio "Waway" Saway.
 Despite the lack of formal education, the Talaandig School of Living Tradition prepared Balugto to participate in a much larger artistic platform.
 He received the prestigious 2010 Philip Morris Philippine Art Awardee.
 He has performed and exhibited throughout the Philippines, including the National Museum of the Philippines and internationally at the Singapore Biennale, Singapore National Museum, International Music & Art Festival-Nami Island-Korea, and The Lower Branch Gallery-San Francisco, CA. This intimate familiarity with the land and its people provides him with opportunities for artistic expression.
 He is appropriately nicknamed “Balugto” (Talaandig for rainbow), as his talents are a true kaleidoscope of various arts: visual, performance, and music.
 Balugto recorded an album which features his musical talents as a percussionist.
 He has been creating visual art since 1997, a practice that includes painting, sculptures, and constructing the best sounding drums in the community.
 Balugto prefers to use natural pigments, and pen and ink in his paintings.
 Mountain soil itself provides Balugto with a vast variety of hues for his palette.
 Balugto performs as percussionist with Datu Rogelio “Waway” Saway in national concerts and cultural festivals in the Philippines.
 His vision is to share the perspectives of the Talaandig tribe with the world.